Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

 restart_method: command
 ```

-- If everything is correct now too can connect your MCU with your printer.
+- If everything is correct now you can connect your MCU with your printer.

 ### Calibration